amiriskander/slack-notifier/README.md

 - Divider: A horizontal gray divider.
 - Section: A container that can contain multiple components.

-A block of type section can have components of types:
+And a block of type section can have components of types:
 - Text: Can be either `Plain Text` or `Markdown`
-- Accessory
+- Accessory: Can be either `Button` or `Image`

 For more complex examples that needs adding blocks with images, links and buttons, it is not a big problem.